preciousdamisa/whatspool-frontend/README.md

 ## TODO:
-- When the time for the quiz is over, clicking on the button should take the user to the completion screen.
 - Fetch and show the user's current balances whenever the Account page is loaded.
 - Get the referral link to work
 - Fix the wins card in the account page.
+- Show the questions, answers and optional explanation after the quiz.